-Last week, you gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.”
-I struggle with depression, and my medications don’t help.
-Can you elaborate? –D.D.
-Tacoma, Washington
+Last week, I gave a ‘Dumb’ Award to “anti-depressant drugs and the doctors who prescribe them for every woman who struggles with depression.
+In today’s column, I’ll elaborate more on that.
+Just keep on reading!

-Answer: You and millions of other people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.
+Millions of people will get shuffled from one psychiatrist to another, and one drug to another, and you will remain on the ‘medication merry-go-round’ until you feed your brain what it’s hungry for.

 For many online readers who did not read my column last week, I will re-post my exact comments about anti-depressants and the dumb award here:

 Dumber Award: We have a tie between anti-depressant drugs and the doctors who prescribe them for every woman who is tired or tearful.
 Of the various ‘happy’ chemicals naturally produced in our body, serotonin is the one most likely to be raised by anti-depressant drugs.
 But research shows that depression may be caused by elevated stress hormones, low vitamin D levels, diabetes or insulin-resistance (diagnosed or not), low progesterone hormone, niacin or folate deficiency or exposure to plastics.
 So what’s up with all the drugs?
 Their side effects are depressing if you think about it -problems achieving orgasm, low sex drive, insomnia, suicidal thoughts, and heart palpitations.
 Anti-depressant drugs don’t fix the underlying cause for neurotransmitter deficiencies and doctors should be conducting lab tests to determine the cause for emotional instability before prescribing pills and dismissing you.

 I stand by these comments though I realize that my column left many readers curious about what they could be doing to improve their emotional health and ability to cope with stress.